seldonian-toolkit/Engine/source/overview.rst

 For reinforcement learning, this file is optional, but if provided, the required keys are:

 - :code:`regime`, which is set to 'reinforcement_learning' in this case
-- :code:`columns`, a list of the column names in your data file
+- :code:`columns`, (optional) a list of the column names in your data file

 Model object
 ++++++++++++